veakey/chat-to-notion/README.md

 - Ensure the database ID is correct (32 characters, no dashes)
 - Check that the database is shared with your integration
 - Verify the database has "Name" (title) and "Date" (date) properties

-**Chat not appearing in Notion:**
-- Check the browser console for errors
-- Verify the Notion database permissions
-- Ensure the date format is correct (YYYY-MM-DD)
-- Check that the chat content is not empty

-## Production Deployment Notes

-⚠️ **Important Security Considerations:**

-### Backend
-- Disable Flask debug mode (`debug=False`)
-- Use a production WSGI server (Gunicorn, uWSGI)
-- Store API keys in environment variables or secrets manager
-- Implement proper authentication and authorization
-- Use HTTPS for all connections
-- Add rate limiting to prevent abuse
-- Implement proper logging and monitoring

-### Frontend
-- Replace URL shortener with direct image URL or local image
-- Build for production (`npm run build`)
-- Serve static files through a web server (nginx, Apache)
-- Configure proper CORS policies
-- Add input validation and sanitization

-### Database
-- Replace in-memory storage with a proper database
-- Encrypt sensitive data at rest
-- Implement backup strategies
-- Use connection pooling

-## Internationalization

-The application supports multiple languages with automatic browser language detection:

-- 🇫🇷 **French** (default)
-- 🇬🇧 **English**
-- 🇩🇪 **German** (Deutsch)
-- 🇮🇹 **Italian** (Italiano)

-You can change the language using the language selector in the top-right corner of the interface.
-Your language preference is saved in localStorage.

-### Adding a New Language

-See [frontend/src/i18n/README.md](frontend/src/i18n/README.md) for detailed instructions on adding support for additional languages.

-## Future Enhancements

-Planned features for future releases:

-- 📄 **Multi-format Support**: JSON, XML, CSV, PDF file parsing
-- 📎 **File Upload**: Drag and drop file support
-- 🔄 **Auto-detection**: Automatic format detection and parsing
-- 📊 **Advanced Parsing**: Intelligent content extraction from various formats
-- 🎯 **Custom Mapping**: Configurable field mapping for structured data
-- 🌍 **More Languages**: Spanish and other languages based on community demand

 ## Contributing